sdhutchins/labrat/README.md

 # labrat
 [![Build Status](https://travis-ci.org/sdhutchins/labrat.svg?branch=master)](https://travis-ci.org/sdhutchins/labrat)

-A package of helpful guis and functions for genetics/psychiatry related labs.
+A basic science lab framework aimed at reproducibility and lab management.
 This package is in the very early stages of development.

 ## Features

 - Easily use math functions to dilute solutions, calculate molarity, etc.
-- Backup your documents with an easy one-liner
+- Backup your documents using the command line
-- Manage lab inventory
+- Manage lab inventory using a GUI
-- Create and manage new projects
+- Create and manage new projects using the command line

 ## Install

 1. Clone this repository.
 2. Change to the downloaded repository's base directory.
 3. `pip install .`